ohcnetwork/docs/docs/care/apps/scribe/index.md

 1. **Fetching Audio Files**: Retrieving the audio files from S3.
 2. **Transcription**: Using OpenAI's Whisper to convert speech to text.
-3. **Data Extraction**: Applying GPT-4 to interpret the transcript and extract structured form data.
+3. **Data Extraction**: Applying GPT-4 Turbo to interpret the transcript and extract structured form data.
 4. **Task Completion**: Updating the `Scribe` object's status to 'Completed' and storing the extracted form data.

 These steps are handled by a background worker task that ensures the process is asynchronous and does not block other operations.